pegros/PEG_LIST/help/sfpegActionHandlerCmp.md

 **Utilities** of the app.
 It basically requires to select one of the available **sfpegAction__mdt** custom metadata records to define the set of actions to be displayed in the utility bar.

-Such a configuration remains optional, only _utility_ action types (see herefafter) being handled by the component by default.
-Please opt for automatic component launch in the App Builder, in order to properly support this feature even before having opened the action menu in the utility bar.
+Such a configuration remains optional, only `utility` action types (see herefafter) being handled by the component by default. ***Beware*** to opt for automatic component launch in the App Builder (`Start automatically` checkbox in the component utility bar configuration), in order to properly support this feature even before having opened the action menu in the utility bar.

 ---